Dominic Thopia: Later life and death

 Dominic Thopia was appointed as the Archbishop of Zadar by Pope Urban V, who issued a papal bull from Avignon to facilitate the transfer.
 Dominic's ambitions were ultimately fulfilled when he became the Archbishop of Zadar in 1367, a position he held until 1376.
 One source, however, suggests he may have assumed the position in 1368.
 During this time, Zadar was one of the most significant Adriatic cities within the Hungarian Kingdom.
-Dominic Thopia governed the church with great dedication, demonstrating notable charity towards the poor.
+According to Bianchi, Dominic Thopia governed the church with great dedication, demonstrating notable charity towards the poor.
 He distributed all of his possessions to those in need, earning him the title Pater Pauperum (Father of the Poor).

-It is likely that Dominic played a role in supporting his nephew, Karl Thopia, during his takeover of Durrës in 1368.
+Dominic played a role in supporting his nephew, Karl Thopia, during his takeover of Durrës in 1368.

 Dominic Thopia obtained royal confirmation from King Louis, which allowed the church’s chapter to use the royal seal for validating public acts.
 This confirmation not only legitimized the chapter’s official documents but also provided a source of income for the chapter through associated privileges and fees.